JoeVirtual/KonFoo/docs/concept.rst

 A `field`_ has an :attr:`~Field.index`.
 The `field index`_ contains the location of the `field`_ in a *byte stream* and in the providing *data source*.
-The `field index`_ is automatically calculated by the build-in deserializer and serializer from the start point of the *byte stream* and the start address of the *byte stream* in the providing *data source*.
+The `field index`_ is automatically calculated by the built-in deserializer and serializer from the start point of the *byte stream* and the start address of the *byte stream* in the providing *data source*.